ccutrer/rspec-openhab-scripting/README.md

 limitations that will hopefully be resolved as it matures:
  * actions may or may not work (you probably want to stub them anyway)
  * persistence (item history) will not work
- * rules run in their own threads, asynchronously. therefore you can't send a command or update in your spec, and immediately check the resulting state of items.
-It's intended to write a helper such as `wait_for_rules` that waits until there are no rules executing, to have as little of waiting as possible.
-In the meantime, a manual `sleep(0.5)` seems to be working fine for me.
  * timers don't work.
 It's intended to make them work properly, but you'll likely want to stub them anyway to avoid wallclock time delays in your tests.
 Maybe a framework to make them easy to stub, and then execute on demand?
- * rule triggers besides item related triggers (such as thing status, cron, or watchers) are not triggered.
-I'm thinking of a helper to help you locate a rule and manually trigger it.
  * differing from when OpenHAB loads rules, all rules are loaded into a single JRuby execution context, so changes to globals in one file will affect other files.